All NCS scholars participate in hands-on science every day, and conduct over one hundred fifty experiments each year.

 Each LIGHT Leader (advisor) serves as a point person for all areas related to scholar academics.
 Leaders will assist scholars in developing ownership and agency over their academic progress, which will be displayed through scholar-led conferences.
 Leaders will guide scholars through the process of reviewing, assessing, and comprehending their academic progress.
 During conferences—which occur between Squad leaders, scholars, and caregivers—scholars will take responsibility for leading an honest and thorough discussion regarding their overall performance.

 Middle School Elective

 Each day begins with a grab-and-go breakfast followed by electives, which students select.
 It’s a great way to start the morning.
 A few electives we offered in the past are: comic book making, robotics, arts and crafts, dance, and drama.

 NCS has an arts department and depending on the grade level, our scholars receive instruction in visual arts and dance.

 Social and emotional skills are just as important as academic skills for success in school and in life.
 These skills are explicitly taught, modeled and reinforced throughout the school day beginning with a morning meeting that emphasizes attentive listening, sharing and learning to appreciate the exchange of ideas.
 A daily choice time period makes use of the arts to teach students to explore, create and work together while increasing their self-awareness, self-management, relationship skills, decision making and problem solving.

 Technology is built into every part of our school day.
 All classrooms, including our Science labs, have Promethean Board technology.
-Additionally, one mobile iPad and three Chromebook carts are available for classroom use and are used by students to research topics on the internet.
+Additionally, each grade has mobile iPad and Chromebook carts that are available to use to research topics on the internet by our scholars.

 Neighborhood Charter Schools